MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

  L = \sqrt{g_{\mu \nu} \frac{dx^\mu}{dt} \frac{dx^\nu}{dt}}
 \end{equation}

-Turns out we don't need the square root for the minimum of the functional to be a geodesic, we can simply use this as our geodesic Lagrangian:
+Turns out we don't need the square root for the minimum of the functional to be a geodesic, and we can simply remove it from our geodesic Lagrangian:

 \begin{equation}
  L = g_{\mu \nu} \frac{dx^\mu}{dt} \frac{dx^\nu}{dt}
 \end{equation}

 The proof of this you can find [here](https://physics.stackexchange.com/questions/149082/geodesic-equation-from-variation-is-the-squared-lagrangian-equivalent) [2].
 The only difference such simplification makes is that the parametrization of the path might be different, but the path itself will be the same.
+Also notably, the equations for this specific case turn out to be the same, meaning the parametrization is also the same.

-Also, we want this with a 1/2 factor, to simplify the equations down the line.
+Additionally, we want this with a 1/2 factor, to simplify the equations down the line.

 \begin{equation}
  L = \frac{1}{2} g_{\mu \nu} \frac{dx^\mu}{dt} \frac{dx^\nu}{dt}